bytecodealliance/component-docs/component-model/src/design/async.md

 A typed handle for a single value that will become available later.
 Like `stream<T>`, `future<T>` is a value rather than a resource, so it crosses component boundaries the same way a primitive does.

-Note that synchronous functions which return `future<T>`s *cannot* block; the caller can awaits the result when it needs it.
+Note that synchronous functions which return `future<T>`s *cannot* block; the caller can await the result when it needs it.

 ```wit
 write-via-stream: func(data: stream<u8>) -> future<result<_, error-code>>;